DeviesDevelopment/analytics-poc/README.md

 # DPAP Analytics POC

-A POC for collecting user analytics in DPAP from the innovation days.
+A POC for collecting user analytics in DPAP (or any other React app), developed during the innovation days.

+## How it works

+Every time the path changes, an event is stored in the Analytics component.
+When the browser session ends, all the collected events are sent (together with some metadata) in a single request to a lambda endpoint.
+The lambda then parses the data and saves it to a DynamoDB table.

+This means that for every user session, only a single request is sent to the analytics endpoint, making this approach very lightweight.

 ## Launch frontend